JacobHoIIis/INFO_TC-2600-FinalProject-GIMP-Tutorial/Basic_Editing_Tools.md

 2. Transform Tools
  * Rotate Tool ![rotatetool](/Pictures/rotatetool.PNG " ")
- Rotates a selection by increments or by manual rotation.
+ Rotates a selection by inputting values, or by manually rotating with the cursor.

  * Scale Tool ![scaletool](/Pictures/scaletool.PNG " ")
  Resizes a selection by a certain amount.
+Can be done by hand or values can be inputted.

  * Flip Tool ![fliptool](/Pictures/fliptool.PNG " ")
  Flips a selection either vertically or horizontally.
+All you have to do is click on the selection you want to flip.
+ You can change the direction in the **Tool Options** window.

 ---